AdobeDocs/campaign-classic.en/help/installation/using/connecting-to-database.md

 >[!CAUTION]
 >
 >This type of configuration is not recommended but may be used periodically to collect data.
-Nevertheless, you should create an external account, as presented in the [Creating a shared connection](#creating-a-shared-connection) section.
+Nevertheless, you should create an external account, as presented in the [Create a shared connection](#creating-a-shared-connection) section.

 For example, in the query activity, the steps for creating a periodic connection to an external database are as follows: